 “The Golden Earring” is in beta review and has a tentative release date of Summer 2021.

 In our near future, when Earth is threatened with the existential crises of an impending death star, humanity attempts to migrate its ecosystems to a nearby solar system aboard an interstellar ark called Humanity.
-Moja, an ecogeneticist, genetically engineers the crew and the inhabitants of the Ark to survive the long voyage.
+Moja, an ecogeneticist of Pandoran brilliance, genetically engineers the crew and the inhabitants of the Ark to survive the long voyage.
 Shida, a psychopathic entrepreneur, uses the mission as an opportunity to conduct illegal genetic experiments on behalf of the Nature Development Company outside the constraints of legal oversight for competitive advantage and new product lines.

 The ecogenetic battle between Moja and Shida starts in the last remaining wild park of Africa, continues in the politics and economics of launch of Humanity, and plays out in the void of interstellar space.
 The unwitting pawns of the battle aboard the Ark are genetically engineered people called Kijani lead by Huru, genetically engineered elephants called Tembo led by Wingu, and hivemind robots called Guardians.
 They fight for their right to live and to become defined by more than the dreams and the aspirations of Moja and humanity, and the greed and ambition of Shida and the Nature Development company.

 PROPERTY OF NATURE in an evolutionary tale that transcends time, space, biology, sentience, and morality.

 PROPERTY OF NATURE is complete at 90,000 words.
 The manuscript is available at https://www.blurb.com/b/9896405-property-of-nature.